Skip to Content

 Here are seven good reasons to visit Lake Louisa State Park

 3. Campers will find the campground beautifully situated between two lakes.
+There are also luxury “glamping” site, equine camping and two hike-in primitive campsites.

-One reason Lake Louisa feels wild and remote is because it is part of the vast Green Swamp.
-More than 100,000 acres of Green Swamp, located between Orlando and the Gulf, has been preserved as public land because it is a critical recharge area for the Floridian aquifer as well as the source of the Hillsborough, Withlacoochee, Ocklawaha, and Peace rivers.
+More than 100,000 acres of Green Swamp, located between Orlando and the Gulf, have been preserved as public land because it is a critical recharge area for the Floridian aquifer as well as the source of the Hillsborough, Withlacoochee, Ocklawaha, and Peace rivers.

 Lake Louisa State Park is perfect for hikers and bikers because there are more than 20 miles of trails.
 (Photo: Bonnie Gross)